isomerpages/moe-punggolsec/index.md

       announcement_items:
         - title: Direct School Admission (DSA) 2025
           date: 02 May 2025
-          announcement: Dear P6s, click the link below to join the school through 2025 DSA.
+          announcement: Dear P6s, we invite you to join our school through 2025 DSA.
+Click on the link below to join the school.
           link_text: Direct School Admission 2025
           link_url: /direct-school-admission-dsa-2024/
         - title: Semester 1 Class Timetable 2025